-At the present time, there is a 2-step process for all “new” students who are applying to Brandon University (with 2 applications and 2 application fees), and a 1-step process for any “returning” to Brandon University students who are applying to our Master of Education Program.
+At the present time, there is a 2-step process for all “New” students who are applying to Brandon University (with 2 applications and 2 application fees), and a 1-step process for any “Returning” to Brandon University students who are applying to our Master of Education Program.

 Master of Education Application Fee: $100.00 CDN.
 This fee must be paid at time of application.
 Note: this fee is in addition to the Central Admissions Office application fee, where applicable.

-For International Applicants, please note: Completion of our Master of Education program does not certify one to teach in Manitoba, Canada.
+International Applicants, please note: Completion of our Master of Education program does not certify one to teach in Manitoba, Canada.
 For direction on the requirements for teaching certification in Manitoba, please visit the website below, as this is something you will want to do well in advance of applying to Brandon University: http://www.edu.gov.mb.ca/k12/profcert/certificates/iet/overview.html

 Requirement for Internationally Educated Teachers (as per the MB Certification Unit):